-Building on the superb natural environment and driven by innovation and sustainability in a diversity of industries, Hornsby Shire is a vibrant and connected business and employment hub, and a location of choice for visitors, for investment, for learning and for living
+Building on the superb natural environment and driven by innovation and sustainability in a diversity of industries, Hornsby Shire is a vibrant and connected business and employment hub, and a location of choice for visitors, for investment, for learning and for living.

-The vision is supported by Hornsby Shire vision is supported by Hornsby Shire charter which describes Hornsby Shire Council's commitment to promoting, facilitating and co-ordinating economic development and tourism activities.
+The vision is supported by Hornsby Shire Council's economic development and tourism charter which describes Hornsby Shire Council's commitment to promoting, facilitating and co-ordinating economic development and tourism activities.